-Growing up I always equated my face feeling tight after my nightly routine of acne fighting products to mean that they were getting the job done.
+Growing up I always equated my skin feeling tight after my nightly routine of acne fighting products to mean that they were getting the job done.
 I also figured that stinging sensation from my toner meant it was working great!
-What I wish I knew back then is stinging sensations and tight skin are actually signs that you’re wreaking havoc on your skin!
+What I wish I knew back then is stinging sensations and tight feeling skin are actually signs that you’re wreaking havoc on your complexion!

-Why does your face feel tight after washing it?
+Why does my skin feel tight after washing it?

-If your skin feels tight after washing your face or using a face mask this means you have stripped way too much oil out of your skin and possibly even damaged your skin barrier!
+If your skin feels tight after washing your face or using a face mask this means you have stripped too much oil out of your skin.
+If you go overboard with the suds you can actually damage your skin barrier!
 The pH of (healthy) skin is between 4.5 and 6.2 and when you use a highly acidic face wash it breaks down that protective acid mantle.
 The higher the pH level, the more corrosive the cleanser and the more damage it can do!

 Your skin might feel smooth at first after using a harsh cleanser but it’s going to flip to feeling irritated and loose that smooth feeling lickety-split.